fardjad/dqlite-vip/README.md

 Once all nodes are up and running, you can use the REST API to monitor the state of the cluster and configure the virtual IP.

-Get the status of the cluster (run on any node):
+Retrieve the cluster status (run this on any node):

 ```bash
 # assuming you have curl and jq installed
 curl http://localhost:9900/status | jq
 ```

-Configure the virtual IP (run on any node):
+Configure the virtual IP (run this on any node):

 ```bash
 VIP="1.2.3.5" # replace with the virtual IP address